+With Fall comes football, a new school year and your first look at 2023 industrial insurance rates.
 L&I will announce proposed base rates for each of Washington’s 300 industrial insurance risk classifications at the end of September or the beginning of October.
 Notification of final rates is then sent out in December.
-The base rates vary by risk class and reflect how much risk is inherent in each type of work.

 Base insurance rates vary by risk class and industry type.
-The amount of base rate you pay is determined by your company’s workers’ compensation experience.
-L&I is looking at the hours and claims reported for your company from July 1, 2017, to June 30, 2020, to estimate how much loss you are likely to have next year.
+The amount of base rate you pay is determined by your company’s workers’ compensation experience modification factor (EMF).
+L&I is looking at the hours and claims reported for your company from July 1, 2018, to June 30, 2021, to estimate how much loss you are likely to have next year.
 From there, they will determine how much premium they need to collect to pay for those losses.

-There are things you can do now to lower your experience modification factor in future years and lower the amount of premium you’ll need to pay for your industrial insurance.
+There are things you can do now to lower your EMF in future years and lower the amount of premium you’ll need to pay for your industrial insurance.